birdclub-club/GROINED/README.md

    - Select new wager
    - See final score and balance

-## 🎯 Future Improvements
+## Future Improvements

+- On chain functionality on Abstract
+- Featured power-ups
+- Global leaderboard
+- high score bonus
 - More obstacle types
-- Additional power-ups
 - Enhanced visual effects
 - More sound variations
-- Additional game modes

 ## 🎮 Getting Started